Hlora1337/fortran-training/README.md

 Secondly, finally first fpm built program of simple subroutines

 And lastly, fpm built program with few functions, yeah.
 Send it later (or sent, check for function folder)

+02.02.2026

+Procrastination won so here are the programs of the day from plan made by Claude Jopus:

+STOOPID play with Nested cycles because I was a brick

+Made normal short multiplication table matrix (25 lines of code)